tyhurson/cellscript.io/README.md

 # cellscript.io
 **cellscript.io** is a real-time, 4X-style empire-building strategy game set in a procedurally generated 2D world where the player controls units by writing Javascript code.
 It is available to play for free at [cellscript.io](https://cellscript.io).

-This is the monorepo for the game's source code.
-It includes all the npm packages published under the `@cellscript` scope.
+This is the monorepo for the game's source code, which includes all the npm packages published under the `@cellscript` scope.

 ## Development Roadmap
 **cellscript.io** is currently in development.
 You can track the progress of the project in the table below.